Coursework & Requirements Summary for U. of Utah's M.S. in Human Development & Social Policy

 Select at least two allied courses from one area.
 The Thesis Committee Chair needs to approve these.

 Core courses if not taken previously.
-Nonthesis students take allied hours and work on project.
-Take 3-6 hours of independent study total.
-Register for a 3-credit independent study for your last semester.
+Project students take allied hours and work on project.
+Register for project hours.

 Typically taken in the first year, provide a broad background in conceptual models, policy, and research methods.
 Choose at least 3 of 4 from FCS 6200, 6400, 6600, 6962 or equivalents.
 All are recommended.

 Graduate students can earn an optional graduate certificate from the University of Utah in conjunction with their master's degree in Human Development & Social Policy by completing additional requirements.
 Certificates available in: